rodneyshupe/Cookbook/Recipes/SoupsAndStews/Ramen-Broth.rst

 - 2 tablespoons cooking oil
 - 2 large onions (peeled, thick sliced)
 - 3 cloves garlic (smashed)
-- thumb-sized nub of ginger
+- 1 inch piece ginger
 - soy sauce or salt (to taste)

 Directions
 ----------

-1. Bring a big stockpot filled with water to a boil.
-Add in the ribs and the wings.
-Return to boil, let cook for 5-8 minutes at a hard boil on high heat.
-Turn off heat and remove scum from top of water.
+1. Bring a large stockpot of water to a boil.
+Add the ribs and the wings.
+   Return to a boil and cook for 5-8 minutes at a hard boil over high heat.
+   Turn off the heat and remove the scum from the surface.
-2. Set Instant Port to saute, and add oil, then onions.
+2. Set the Instant Pot to saute and add the oil, then the onions.
 Brown the onions, about 8 minutes.
-Add in the garlic and the ginger into the pot, then add ribs and wings.
-Fill pot with water from the "boil" pot up to the "MAX" line.
-Close lid of pressure cooker, set to cook on high pressure for 90 minutes.
+Add the garlic and the ginger, then add the ribs and wings.
+Fill the pot with water from the "boil" pot up to the "MAX" line.
+Close the pressure cooker lid and set it to cook on high pressure for 90 minutes.
-3. After cooking, let pressure release naturally.
-Strain broth with fine mesh strainer, discarding the solids.
-Skim any surface oils on the broth.
-   Season broth with soy sauce or salt, to taste.
+3. After cooking, let the pressure release naturally.
+Strain the broth through a fine mesh strainer, discarding the solids.
+Skim any surface oils from the broth.
+Season the broth with soy sauce or salt, to taste.